rmarting/rmarting.github.io/cheat-sheets/activemq-artemis.md

 ## Durable Subscription Queue

 The broker saves messages for any inactive subscribers when a queue is configured as a Durable Subscription.
 The broker delivers them to the subscribers when they reconnect.
-Clients are therefore guaranteed to recive each message delivered to the queue after subscribing to it.
+Clients are therefore guaranteed to receive each message delivered to the queue after subscribing to it.

 A sample definition will be similar to: